 Here’s how much trees can withstand safely-

 Young trees: You should trim no more than 25% of the growth for young trees.
 If the tree has fertile soil and other necessary resources, it has the strength to withstand such canopy pruning.

 Middle-aged trees: You can trim off 20% of the canopy in the case of middle-aged trees.

 Mature trees: Mature trees need as much green surface as possible to photosynthesize and stay healthy.
 For this reason, it is not advisable to take off more than 10% to 15% of the foliage for older trees.

 Can a tree die from trimming too much?

 A single over-pruning or too much trimming won’t kill your tree if there is still some foliage left behind.
-But continuous over-trimming can have long-term effects on your tree and cause its death.
+But continuous over-trimming can have long-term effects on your tree and cause death.

-Trees need a canopy to make their food and removing too much can make the tree weak.
+Trees need a canopy to make their food, and removing too much can weaken the tree.
 Improper cuts and at the wrong places can lead to decay and pests.
-Over-pruning also makes the branches too weak to withstand natural forces like wind or ice loads.
+Over-pruning makes the branches too weak to withstand natural forces like wind or ice loads.
 The plant may get exhausted trying to replenish the foliage and turn vulnerable to pathogens.

 All the conditions can ultimately cause your tree to die.
 Follow the pruning rules discussed in the question above.